adamdecaf/SOC2/policies/datacenter.md

 # Policy

 a.
-The following locations are classified by the organization as secure areas and are goverened by this policy:
+The following locations are classified by the organization as secure areas and are governed by this policy:

     i. [list all data center locations and secure areas under the organization’s control]